dokku/dokku/docs/development/pluginhooks.md

 docker commit $ID $IMAGE > /dev/null
 ```

-### `post-release-herokuish`
+### `post-release-buildpack`

 - Description: Allows you to run commands after environment variables are set for the release step of the deploy.
-Only applies to applications using herokuish.
+Only applies to applications using buildpacks.
 - Invoked by: `dokku release`
 - Arguments: `$APP`
 - Example: